wibitchain/dslink/docs/protocol.md

 Given the protocol was designed to enable operations to be performed at large volumes with cheap unit costs, DDoS is a real threat to the system.

-Without any mitigation strategy, each Sidetree batch can be arbitrarily large, allowing malicious, but protocol adherent nodes to create and broadcast massive operation batches that are not intended for any other purpose than to force other observing nodes to process their operations in accordance with the protocol.
+Without any mitigation strategy, each DsLink batch can be arbitrarily large, allowing malicious, but protocol adherent nodes to create and broadcast massive operation batches that are not intended for any other purpose than to force other observing nodes to process their operations in accordance with the protocol.

-Sidetree protocol defines the following two mechanisms to enable scaling, while preventing DDoS attacks:
+DsLink protocol defines the following two mechanisms to enable scaling, while preventing DDoS attacks:

 #### Maximum batch size

    By defining a maximum number of operations per batch, the strategy circumvents participants to anchor arbitrarily large trees on the system.
 At its core, this mitigation strategy forces the attacker to deal with the organic economic pressure exerted by the underlying chain's transactional unit cost.
-Each instantiation of a Sidetree-based DID Method may select a different maximum batch size; the size for the default configuration is TBD.
+Each instantiation of a DsLink-based DID Method may select a different maximum batch size; the size for the default configuration is TBD.

 #### Proof of Fee